lolito305/Automation/automation/web_scraping.README.md

 Authors
 Johnny S. Perez
 Acknowledgments
-This tool is inspired by the need for automating web scraping tasks and providing data analysis in a presentable format.
+This tool was inspired by the need for automating web scraping tasks and providing data analysis in a presentable format.

 Troubleshooting
 If you encounter any errors or issues while running the tool, please check the log file (scraping.log) for detailed error messages and traceback.